 My Raffaello Cake from a couple weeks ago got me thinking about my Ferrero Rocher cake from a couple years ago and about how delicious Nutella is and how I need another Nutella recipe on my site.
 This time, I’m pairing a silky Nutella Swiss meringue buttercream with classic chocolate cake layers and a delicious Nutella ganache.

 Are you as excited as I am??

 How to make this Nutella Cake

-I used my favourite Chocolate Cake Recipe for the cake layers.
-It’s a tried and true favourite.
+I used my favorite Chocolate Cake Recipe for the cake layers.
+It’s a tried and true favorite.
 These cake layers had actually been sitting in my freezer (properly wrapped) since September!
 I originally made them for a different cake recipe that still hasn’t seen the light of day (and likely won’t).

 I was worried that the layers would be either dried out or taste funny, but thankfully they were perfectly fine.
 I typically don’t recommend freezing cake layers for longer than 3 months though, if you can help it.
 But properly wrapped (2x in plastic wrap and then a freezer bag), they can last a bit longer.